TIBTHINK/damien/lesson3/lesson3.md

-# If, Then, Else, Try, While
+# If, Else, Try, While
 in the next few lessons you will learn how to use the statements \
-and make your own text based game with logic gates \
+and make your own text based game with logic gates by the end \
 If you are confused dont worry the lessons will break everything \
 down and be more easy to drink like bleach